Platform · Glossary

 3Y Estimate™.

 The price 3Y computes for a specific property and a specific investor goal.
-It answers a question other valuation tools don't ask: what should you pay to hit your target?
+It answers a question other valuation tools often do not: what price does your selected goal support?
 It is not a market estimate, and it is not an appraisal.

 What it actually represents

-The 3Y Estimate is the price that makes your goal work, based on the current assumptions.
+The 3Y Estimate is the goal-supported price for the property based on the current assumptions.
 Most valuation tools work forward — input a price, output a yield.
 The 3Y Estimate works backward.
-Given a target (cash-on-cash return, DSCR, or cash velocity — the three selectable goals), it returns the maximum price at which that target is still attainable under realistic assumptions for taxes, insurance, vacancy, maintenance, and management.
+Given a target, such as cash-on-cash return, DSCR, or cash velocity, it identifies the price where the property’s modeled income, expenses, financing, and selected goal converge under realistic assumptions for taxes, insurance, vacancy, maintenance, and management.

 The three valuation lenses